TEXT BY VIRGINIA M. WRIGHT

 From the March 2018 issue of Down East magazine

-Trisha Tobey has been in love with her home on Kittery Point since she was a kid.
+Tricia Tobey has been in love with her home on Kittery Point since she was a kid.
 Not the house itself — that’s relatively new — but the lot, where once sat a rental belonging to her grandparents.
-“That’s my house!” young Trisha would say, but when her wish finally came true, in 2008, she found the Cape to be in such disrepair that tearing it down and starting over made sense.
+“That’s my house!” young Tricia would say, but when her wish finally came true, in 2008, she found the Cape to be in such disrepair that tearing it down and starting over made sense.
 In its place, she and her partner, John Jarnagin, have built a hipped-roof, multi-dormered bungalow.
 Thanks to her elegant, space-maximizing design, the 30–by–30–foot abode performs like a much bigger house.

 The Living Room

 South-facing windows look out on Chauncey Creek and flood the home with soft, natural light.
 “We don’t have to have lights on during the day, even in winter,” Tobey says.
 Neutral walls and light-colored drapes and furniture, from Hickory Chair Furniture, contribute to the airiness and defer to the view.
 “I didn’t want to take away from what was going on outside.”
 Even the enameled cast-iron woodstove is white.
 The super-insulated house is otherwise powered by electricity, much of it generated by 24 solar panels installed on a garage built last year.
 A residential and commercial interior designer with an office in Portsmouth, Tobey previously worked as a designer for an HVAC firm, where she gained enough understanding of plumbing and electrical systems to plan those for her own house.